ismailbecit/ismailbecit/README.md

 <p align="left"> <a href="https://twitter.com/ismailbecit" target="blank"><img src="https://img.shields.io/twitter/follow/ismailbecit?logo=twitter&style=for-the-badge" alt="ismailbecit" /></a> </p>

+I'm ismail 21 years old.
+I have been dealing with software since 2019.
+I have been developing as a front end developer in a private company for the last 1 year.
+Software is a great thing for me, it's a profession I love and I'm constantly trying to improve myself in this profession.
+I'm generally interested in JavaScript technologies, besides, I have backend experience.

 - 🔭 I’m currently working on **Angular - React - Express**

 - 🌱 I’m currently learning **TypeScript , Redux-Saga , React , Node Js , Go , Angular**